Paulette Bourgeois: Education and early career

-Born in Winnipeg, Manitoba, Bourgeois graduated with a Bachelor of Science degree in Occupational therapy from the University of Western Ontario in 1974.
+Born in Winnipeg, Manitoba, on July 20, 1951, Bourgeois graduated with a Bachelor of Science degree in Occupational therapy from the University of Western Ontario in 1974.
 She was a psychiatric occupational therapist for three years before deciding to focus on her writing.
-She studied journalism at Carleton University then worked as a reporter for the Ottawa Citizen and CBC Television.
-She became a freelance journalist in Washington, D.C. contributing pieces to Chatelaine, Canadian Living, Reader's Digest and Maclean's.
-She returned to Toronto in 1983.
-Bourgeois graduated with an MFA in creative writing from the University of British Columbia in 2009.
+Bourgeois studied journalism at Carleton University and then worked as a reporter for the Ottawa Citizen and CBC Television.
+She became a freelance journalist in Washington, D.C., contributing pieces to Chatelaine, Canadian Living, Reader's Digest and Maclean's.
+Bourgeois returned to Toronto in 1983.
+She graduated with an MFA in creative writing from the University of British Columbia in 2009.

 Franklin

-After the birth of her first child, Natalie, she decided to write a children's book inspired by the Season 7 episode of M*A*S*H entitled C*A*V*E, where Hawkeye Pierce admits that he is claustrophobic and refuses to go into a cave, "If I were a turtle I would be afraid of my own shell", he explained.
+After the birth of her first child, Natalie, Bourgeois decided to write a children's book inspired by the Season 7 episode of M*A*S*H entitled C*A*V*E, where Hawkeye Pierce admits that he is claustrophobic and refuses to go into a cave, "If I were a turtle I would be afraid of my own shell", he explained.
 Franklin in the Dark was illustrated by Brenda Clark and published in 1986.

-She is also the author of Changes in You and Me, books about adolescence, the Oma's Quilt was developed as a short film by the National Film Board of Canada, Big Sarah's Little Boots and more.
-Paulette has also written dozens of non-fiction books for children, including the Amazing series, the In My Neighbourhood series, The Sun, and The Moon.
-She has been a columnist for Homemaker's Magazine, written for Canadian Living, Chatelaine and Today's Parent.
+Bourgeois is also the author of Changes in You and Me, books about adolescence, Oma's Quilt which was developed as a short film by the National Film Board of Canada, Big Sarah's Little Boots and more.
+She has also written dozens of non-fiction books for children, including the Amazing series, the In My Neighbourhood series, The Sun, and The Moon.
+Bourgeois has been a columnist for Homemaker's Magazine, written for Canadian Living, Chatelaine and Today's Parent.
 She provided the concept and initial research for "The Bee Talker" which aired on CBC TV's The Nature of Things.
-She has written three episodes of the TV documentary series, Creepy Canada, and has just finished the script for a full-length feature film, Loving Mrs. Twiggy.
+Bourgeois has written three episodes of the TV documentary series, Creepy Canada, and has just finished the script for a full-length feature film, Loving Mrs. Twiggy.

 The Canadian Association of Occupational Therapists asked Bourgeois to write a picture book explaining the work of occupational therapists.
 You, Me and My OT was published in 2009.
 It tells the story of Emma, a feisty young girl with cerebral palsy who participates in everyday classroom occupations.

-She has two grown-up children, Natalie and Gordon and lives in Toronto, Ontario.
+Bourgeois has two grown-up children, Natalie and Gordon, and lives in Toronto, Ontario.

 Honours

-In 2003, she became a Member of the Order of Canada and in 2007, she received an Honorary Doctor of Laws from her alma mater, the University of Western Ontario, and an Award of Merit from the Canadian Association of Occupational Therapists.
+In 2003, Bourgeois became a Member of the Order of Canada, and in 2007, she received an Honorary Doctor of Laws from her alma mater, the University of Western Ontario, and an Award of Merit from the Canadian Association of Occupational Therapists.